ppizarror/pygame-menu/README.md

 py -m pygameMenu.examples.timer_clock
 ```

-The examples can also be imported as follows:
+Them can also be imported as follows:

 ```python
 from pygameMenu.examples.example import main